-Note: At the last update in early 2024, the lake was still accessible only by driving in from the Highway 26 side past Timothy Lake and down the Oak Grove Fork.
+Note: At the last update in late June 2024, the lake is finally accessible again from Highway 224 (up along the Clackamas River above Estacada).
+However, a detour could be hard for big rigs like RVs and continuing recovery work could cause some delays and brief closures.
+It’s also still an option to drive in from the Highway 26 side past Timothy Lake and down the Oak Grove Fork.
 However, be sure to check ahead because the word is the route up the main Clackamas River beyond Promontory Park may reopen soon.
-Here’s PGE’s update page.
+Here’s PGE’s update page and the Forest Service’s Recovery Page for updates.

 This is a small but popular reservoir for trout fishing in the upper Clackamas River drainage, about an hour and a half’s drive from Portland.